-Page 13 is the System Brief.
-Remove that page, and the attached Alien Creatures Update File with Map 3 (see instructions above).
-This brief represents all the information CDC has regarding Alcazzar.
+The brief represents all the information CDC has regarding Alcazzar.
 It will be given to the PCs during their briefing, so assume that they take a copy with them and allow the players to use it whenever they wish.
-Read this brief before going on.
+Read the brief before going on.